alansartorio/IngeSoftTPE/presentation.md

 - ReactiveX (Rx) is a popular library for reactive programming.
 - Provides implementations in various languages (e.g., RxJava, RxJS).
-- Offers a rich set of operators and abstractions for working with data streams.
+- Offers a rich set of operators and abstractions for working with observables.

 ---